phoubia/vexillon/README.md

 <h3 align="center">Dear Github</h3>
-<p align="center">Vexillon was made for good use only as we strictly follow the Roblox, Github and Discord guidelines and prohibit miss using Vexillons features.
-You will put your account at risk if you do and it is not recommended.</p>
+<p align="center">Vexillon was made for good use and educational purposes only as we strictly follow the Roblox, Github and Discord guidelines and prohibit miss using Vexillons features.
+People misusing Vexillon will put users their account at risk.</p>